 For what I want to do I do not do,

 but what I hate I do.”

-Tolerance toward our own or other’s sinful bahaviour, is actually a form of “standing”.
+Tolerance toward our own or other’s sinful behaviour, is a form of “standing”.
 In fact, this word “stand” literally means to “delay or hold back from doing something.”
-Christ has made the way; we can immediately turn to Him, repent and begin moving forward.
+Christ has made the way; we can immediately turn to Him, repent, and begin moving forward.
 There is no place for sin in our spiritual shopping cart!